|

 Moeller got Waylon and the band a total of $600.00 a night.
 His second L.P.

 came out in late 1966, “Folk Country”.
+It was 1968 the year of

 “THE GOOD, BAD AND THE UGLY”.
 Waylon’s dad died of a heart attack